 Feedbacks provided to the IETF Working Groups

-The analysis done in this version of this document has triggered the following feedbacks to TEAS WG:
+The analysis done in this version of this document has triggered the following feedbacks to CCAMP WG:

-On-going discussion about how to use the TE Tunnel YANG model in [TE-TUNNEL] to support tunnel segments.

-Need to change TE Tunnel YANG model in [TE-TUNNEL] to clarify that the router-id and interface-id attributes in the unnumbered explicit-route-object corresponds to the te-node-id and te-tp-id attributes identifying an LTP in the TE Topology YANG model.

-Need to add information about the label set (e.g., list of available timeslots) in the TE Topology and TE Tunnel YANG models.

-Some detailed fixes to the TE Tunnel YANG model in [TE-TUNNEL] have also been identified during the validation of the JSON examples against the TE Tunnel YANG model.
+A set of YANG models have been submitted in draft-zheng-ccamp-client-topo-yang and draft-zheng-ccamp-otn-client-signal-yang, providing an initial proposal, to be reviewed and discussed by the DT and the CCAMP WG, to resolve the open issues for EPL, other OTN client Private Line and EVPL services described in this version of the document.

 Conventions used in this document

 This document provides some detailed JSON code examples to describe how the YANG models being developed by IETF (TEAS and CCAMP WG in particular) can be used.